60-second summary

 That means you can learn to drive later in life, so long as you follow the rules for learning to drive, including meeting the minimum eyesight standards for driving.

-What age can a disabled person learn to drive?
+What age can a person with a disability learn to drive?

-In the UK, you can learn to drive from the age of 16 if you get, or have applied for, the higher rate of the mobility part of the Personal Independent Payment (PIP).
+In the UK, you can learn to drive from the age of 16 if you receive, or have applied for, the higher rate of the mobility part of the Personal Independent Payment (PIP).

 What are the rules for learning to drive?